Nama ERP DocsNama ERP Docs

 Prerequisites

-• Administrator access to the Windows server (script will request elevation automatically)
+• Administrator access to the Windows server (the tool will request elevation automatically)

-• Network connectivity to download the script (or save it locally)
+• Network connectivity to download the tool (or save it locally)

 Step-by-Step Instructions